opentmf/opentmf-clients-base/README.md

 ```

 ## GenericClientProvider
-GenericClientProvider uses String as the Create, Update and Result class types, which is suitable for any TMF backend.
+GenericClientProvider uses Object as the Create, Update and Result class types, which is suitable to be used with any TMF compliant backend.

-> **Note:** The methods that return Flux are not supported in the GenericClientProvider, because the reactive web client cannot distinguish multiple returned objects when specifying String as the result class.
-Because of that, the Flux returning methods of the TmfClient interface will throw an UnsupportedOperationException.
+If the result class type is not explicitly specified, a LinkedHashMap<String, Object> will be returned containing all values within the returned JSON object.

-Here is an example to use the GenericClient with the previously configured `default` web client:
+Here is an example of exposing a GenericClient with the previously configured `default` web client:

 ```java
 @Configuration